How to Get a Commercial on TV for Your Business

 5. Buy Television Ad Spots

-There are two main options when it comes to purchasing TV ads.
-You could purchase them directly from your local broadcast station or cable provider, or if you’re working with an ad agency, the agency will do the purchasing on your behalf.
-Consider both options before making a purchase.
+One is to buy them directly from your local broadcast station or cable provider.
+If you’re working with an ad agency, the agency will often be able to negotiate and buy ad spots on your behalf.
+Consider both options before making a purchase, and see what type of cost savings you could get by purchasing various bundles or through agency-negotiated discounts.

-Purchase From a Local Provider
+Buy Ad Spots From a Local Provider

 - Sales by location: Broadcast television is sold by designated market area (DMA), while cable can be purchased by zone (cluster of towns).
 DMAs are much larger than zones, so cable allows you to target a smaller geographic area.
+Find out how to get a commercial on local TV in the top 100 TV markets.

 Who Television Advertising Is Right For

-Here are the common threads to what makes a business a good candidate for TV ads:
+But let’s take a look at who TV ads are best for.
+Here are the common threads of what makes a business a good candidate for TV ads:

 - National company or brand